 BY SOFO ARCHON

-The reality, however, is that life is temporary, and we’re all just travelers in this world — hence the more we cling to our possessions, the more we are bound to suffer.
+The reality, however, is that life is temporary, and we’re all just travelers in this world — hence the more attached we are to our possessions, the more we are bound to suffer.

 In a country with half of its surface consisting of desert, a proud monarch reigned.
 He lived in a beautiful palace which was surrounded by a magnificent garden.